edelsonc/FlEye_Reader/README.md

   camera.

 Options:
   --n_blocks INTEGER          Number of 512 byte blocks read into memory in a single
                               chunk.
+  --checksum / --no-checksum  Flag for whether the IMU checksums are validated
+                              for each frame.
   --help                      Show this message and exit.
 ```

 # Reformatted Data